oceanprotocol-archive/OEPs/4/README.md

-The Agent will also orchestrate the interaction with the KEEPER components, facilitating the provision of a high level view from the consumer side, interacting with the decentralized VM and the **OceanDB** (Metadata storage).
+The Agent will also orchestrate the interaction with the KEEPER components, facilitating the provision of a high level view from the consumer side, interacting with the decentralized VM and the **Ocean DB** (Metadata storage).

 ![Protocol Stack](images/agent-components.png)